How to Fix a Noisy or Humming Audio Interface

 Could a noisy interface mean it’s faulty?

 Usually not.
 Grounding, gain, USB power, and cables explain the vast majority of cases.
-Only after ruling those out — and testing on a different computer and outlet — should you suspect the unit itself.
+If noise persists after every check, treat it like a wider fault and follow how to fix an audio interface that’s not working, testing on a different computer and outlet before you suspect the unit itself.

 Get the studio newsletter